 Applications for marriage licenses can be downloaded from the Alaska Bureau of Vital Statistics website.
 Blood tests are not required in Alaska.
 A three day waiting period begins once the application is received.

 The marriage must be solemnized by a minister, priest, rabbi, member of the Salvation Army or a marriage commissioner.
-But in Alaska, anyone (friend, family member, co-worker, U.S. resident or not) can perform a marriage ceremony one time only if they first obtain a marriage commissioner appointment from an Alaska court.
+But in Alaska, anyone (friend, family member, co-worker, U.S. resident or not) can perform a marriage ceremony as long as they first obtain a marriage commissioner appointment from an Alaska court.
 Marriage Commissioner Information is available through the Alaska Court System.